Tanay Gajjar

-Tanay Gajjar is an Indian sound recording engineer.
-He presently works as a Sound engineer in Hindi cinema.
+Tanay Gajjar is an Indian sound recording engineer who works as a sound engineer in Hindi cinema.

 Early life and career

 Tanay Gajjar was born and raised in Mumbai.
 He started his career in BR Films Studio in 1995.
 Two years after that, he then joined Sumi Audio Vision where he headed the audio studio for 2 years.
 In 2000, he headed one of India's leading sound recording studios, AvA Entertainment Pvt Ltd. in Mumbai and worked there for 12 years.
 In 2012, he finally set up his own recording, mixing and mastering studio and called it Wow&flutteR.

 Having worked extensively with music stalwarts, he also works very frequently with noted Bollywood Music Directors.

 He has worked on over 200 films in the capacity of sound designer, sound editor, song and background score recording, mixing and mastering.

 He has recorded, mixed and mastered numerous successful Pop, Classical, Fusion and Semi Classical Music Albums, national and international.